 Self-custodial wallet vs. non-custodial wallets

-The key difference between a self-custodial (self-hosted or self-sovereign) wallet and a non-custodial wallet lies in the degree of control over private keys and how they store digital assets.
+There's no difference between a self-custodial (self-hosted or self-sovereign) wallet and a non-custodial wallet.

 Self-custodial wallet

 A self-custodial wallet is a type of cryptocurrency wallet where the user has complete control over their private keys and the storage of their digital assets.
-It's often considered the most secure form of wallet because the user is not reliant on any third-party service for key management.
+It's considered the most secure type of wallet because the user does not rely on any third-party service.

 Self-custodial wallets are highly safe if the user follows best practices for wallet security and employs robust safety measures.
 Examples include hardware wallets like Tangem Wallet and paper wallets.